Mahadeva Meteorite: Scientific descriptions

 The weight of the Mahadeva Meteorite is approximately 15 kg.
 It is classified as H-chondrite on the basis of the petrochemical studies by the scientists at Physical Research Laboratory, Ahmedabad.
 The meaning of the H chondrite is "high-iron ordinary chondrite".

 The Mahadeva Meteorite is an ordinary chondrite.
 It contains "relict chondrules, small spherical, melt-textured objects which were formed during the early solar nebula".
 The size of the chondrules range from "a few hundred microns to more than two millimeters across".
 The meteorite is categorized as petrographic type 5/6.
 According to the study of mineral composition of the meteorite, it is inferred that the meteorite had experienced high temperatures of approximately 800°C.

-The meteorite is very useful in the study of Planetary Science.
-It can provide new data to insights the processes of the Solar System during the early period.
+The meteorite may provide new data on the processes of the Solar System during the early period.

 Institutions involved

-The Mahadeva Meteorite is kept at the Patna Science Museum.
+The Mahadeva Meteorite is kept at the Bihar Museum, where it is preserved under the supervision of Sanjeev Kumar, Director of science and technology.
 Its small portion approximately 130 gm sample was sent to the Physical Research Laboratory in Ahmedabad.
-There it was chemically and texturally characterized by the scientists Dipak Panda and his colleagues Dwijesh Ray and Anil D Shukla.
+There, it was chemically and texturally characterized.
 The financial support for the project of the study and research was assisted by the Department of Space, Government of India.
-The meteorite is preserved under the supervision of the Director Sanjeev Kumar of science and technology at Bihar Museum, Patna.